greasysock/bnbwithme-dashboard/README.md

 # bnbwithme Dashboard

-bnbwithme Dashboard is a way to synchronize all your airbnb and vrbo listings for easy cleaner managment.
+bnbwithme Dashboard is a way to synchronize all your airbnb and vrbo listings for easy cleaner management.
 It requires a bit of setup and is still under development.
 It is not ready for use.

 ## Technologies